 The Operator provides educational assistance to 75 secondary and tertiary students of Brgys.
 San Isidro and San Roque through the grant of scholarships.
-For residents of other barangays, the Operator also provides and school supplies and other educational equipment and materials such as LED television sets, learning materials as part of Alternative Learning System, and fans for proper ventilation.
+For residents of other barangays, the Operator also provides school supplies and other educational equipment and materials such as LED television sets, learning materials as part of Alternative Learning System, and fans for proper ventilation.

-Aside from these, the Operator, through the DMTG Program, has three geology scholars that are provided with tuition fees, miscellaneous fees, allowances, dormitories and other expenses necessary for them to complete their program.
+Aside from these, the Operator, through the DMTG Program, has four geology scholars provided with tuition fees, miscellaneous fees, allowances, dormitories, and other expenses necessary for them to complete their program.

-With health and safety as the core value of the Operator, world-class initiatives are adopted to ensure the over-all well-being of its employees, partner contractors, and visitors.
-Health assessment and trainings are provided by the Operator's resident doctor and nurses apart from their primary role of manning the clinic and initiating first aid treatments.
+With health and safety as the core value of the Operator, world-class initiatives are adopted to ensure the overall well-being of its employees, partner contractors, and visitors.
+Health assessment and training are provided by the Operator's resident doctor and nurses apart from their primary role of manning the clinic and initiating first aid treatments.

-HMO benefits of regular employees can be extended up to three dependents, including children and parents.
+HMO benefits for regular employees can be extended to three dependents, including children and parents.